Trading

 About Freetrade

 With over 1 million active users, Freetrade is an investment platform with a clear mission: to make investing affordable and accessible.
-This is advantageous for both novice and experienced investors, as it allows you to invest in a variety of assets (including stocks, ETFs, and cryptocurrencies) without paying any commission fees.
+This is advantageous for both novice and experienced investors, as it allows you to invest in a variety of assets (including stocks, and ETFs) without paying any commission fees.

 The company was founded in 2015 by CEO Adam Dodds and co-founders Jamie Aston and David Siegel.
 Dodds saw a need in the UK for an investment platform that paid less attention to commissions and more to giving customers a fair deal.